campfireunion/docs/docs/1.0/flipside/how-tos/cameras/how-to-set-up-multiple-cameras.md

 # How to set up multiple cameras

-Setting up multiple cameras in Flipside Studio is as easy as adding one camera, then another.
+Setting up multiple cameras in Flipside is as easy as adding one camera, then another.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_4-4_8.mp4